tesseract-ocr/tessdoc/TrainingTesseract-4.00.md

 ### Fine Tuning for Impact

-Please note that Fine Tuning can be done ONLY by using `float` models as the base to continue from i.e. use the traineddata files from [tessdata_best](https://github.com/tesseract-ocr/tessdata_best) repo not from [tessdata](https://github.com/tesseract-ocr/tessdata) or [tessdata_fast](https://github.com/tesseract-ocr/tessdata_fast).
+Please note that Fine Tuning for Impact can be done ONLY by using `float` models as the base to continue from i.e. use the traineddata files from [tessdata_best](https://github.com/tesseract-ocr/tessdata_best) repo not from [tessdata](https://github.com/tesseract-ocr/tessdata) or [tessdata_fast](https://github.com/tesseract-ocr/tessdata_fast).